Client Bisha Mining Share Company / Nevsun

 But Bisha Mining Share Company (BMSC) had faith that the mine could become a poster child for Eritrean economic growth and development.
 All they needed was a reliable source of power that could grow with them as they expanded.
 They gave us a call because they knew we had a reputation for going anywhere, anytime to deliver power.

 20 MW of power with flexible capabilities

-BMSC brought us in at the ground level to plan their short- and long-term power requirements.
+BMSC bought us in at the ground level to plan their short- and long-term power requirements.
 We estimated they would need 20 MW of power to support a fully operational site.
-We did a feasibility study and then designed, mobilised and commissioned the 20 MW power package on their behalf.
+We did a feasibility study and then designed, mobilized and commissioned the 20 MW power package on their behalf.